HL7/cimi-vital-signs/source/pages/index.md

 ### Introduction

-Vital signs are physical observations that are an indication of the body's life-sustaining functions  They are taken to assess general physical health, give clues to possible disease states, or to show progress toward recovery.
+Vital signs are physical observations that are an indication of the body's life-sustaining functions.
+They are taken to assess general physical health, give clues to possible disease states, or to show progress toward recovery.
 There is a need for a single structure and standard vocabulary bindings for each vital sign to allow for ubiquitous access and re-use of vital signs observations.
 Particularly with the use of wearables by patients where they want to or need to share information from those devices.
 To meet this need there must be a consistent vocabulary and a common syntax to achieve semantic interoperability.
-The purpose of the FHIR Vital Signs profiles in this implementation guide is to provide a mechanism to record, search, and retrieve the vital signs associated with a patient that include the primary vital signs (heart rate, respiratory rate, body temperature, and blood pressure), and additional measurements such as body height/length, weight, head circumference, oxygen saturation, and BMI, and the qualifying observations needed for each measurement such as body position, laterality, cuff size and location, device type, etc..
-When a FHIR implementation supports any of the vital signs listed in the table below, the implementation SHALL conform to the profiles in this IG for vital signs observations.
+The purpose of the FHIR Vital Signs profiles in this implementation guide is to provide a mechanism to record, search, and retrieve the vital signs associated with a patient that include the vital signs (heart rate, respiratory rate, body temperature, and blood pressure), and additional measurements such as body height/length, weight, head circumference, oxygen saturation, and BMI, and the qualifying observations needed for each measurement such as body position, laterality, cuff size and location, device type, etc. When a FHIR implementation supports any of the vital signs listed in the table below, the implementation SHALL conform to the profiles in this IG for vital signs observations.

 The profiles in this implementation guide (IG) are derived from and extend the vital signs profiles from the [FHIR Specification](http://hl7.org/fhir/R4/observation-vitalsigns.html) which are used by [US Core](http://hl7.org/fhir/us/core/index.html).
 Exceptions to this are Head Occipital-frontal circumference by Tape measure, Average Blood Pressure, and 24-Hour Blood Pressure.
 This IG uses Head Occipital-frontal circumference by Tape measure because that is the observation defined in the LOINC panel *Vital signs, weight, height, head circumference, oxygen saturation and BMI panel* [85353-1](http://r.details.loinc.org/LOINC/85353-1.html?sections=Comprehensive).
 Average Blood Pressure and 24-Hour Blood Pressure are included for implementations that may need them as additional blood pressure observations.